exoplatform/exo-documentation/docs/Administration.rst

 .. note:: If the variable is neither defined through the interface nor by configuration, only administrators are
           allowed to access the Manage spaces tab.

-The group of users allowed to manage spaces can edit or delete any space in the platform.
+Users allowed to manage spaces can edit or delete any space in the platform.

 Edit space
 -----------